nahtanojako/100-days-of-code/log.md

 ### Day 55: January 5, 2019

 **Today's Progress**: Made three projects of javascript 30.Those include Stripe follow along , a countdown timer with various options and a drag to scroll function.

+### Day 56: January 6, 2019

+**Today's Progress**:Made two projects of javascript.Those include Whack a mole game and a playback rate scrubber.